rism-digital/verovio-reference-book/_book/04-advanced-topics/02-controlling-the-svg-output.md

 | 4.625 | 8 | 3.7 | Full score |
 {: .table .table-condensed .table-sm .text-xsmall}

-{% aside .warning %}
-Up to Verovio 3.13 only integer MEI units are supported.
-{% endaside %}

 The example below shows the same file as above with the default A4 page size but with a unit value of `6.0`.
 More music is rendered on a page because the staff size is smaller.

 {% include music-notation-only example="units" %}